Big Article on Upcoming Screening

 August 10, 2010

-that a new book about Mata Ortiz is now available.
-Written
+to report that a new book about Mata Ortiz is now

-by John V. Bezy and Stuart D. Scott, it’s called
+available.
+Written by John V. Bezy and Stuart D. Scott,

-Artistry and History of Mata Ortiz and it even features a
+and History of Mata Ortiz and it even

-photo I took of Spencer MacCallum and Juan Quezada.
-I just
+features a photo I took of Spencer MacCallum and Juan

-ordered mine and can’t wait to get it.
-For more information
+Quezada.
+I just ordered mine and can’t wait to get it.
+For

 The